Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 6/7
 Trying to rewrite the rounds class but its ending up looking like a bigger job then I was anticipating -- should work out soon though!

+### date 6/8
+Productive day!
+I made 20 full rounds mimicking the rounds of the real game -- the system implemented yesterday helped significantly.
+Now when monkeys are selected to place you can tell by a red or grey radius whether or not the monkey can be placed.
+Started making a super and sniper monkey!
+Super is done, sniper is close.

 ## Anna Lau

 ### date 5/22